 Review of our Consent guidance

-- Redrafted the guidance with the help of a Task and Finish group who provided expert input from a legal, medical, health, social care and patient perspective to review the evidence and develop a redraft of the current 2008 guidance.
+We’ve worked with our Task and Finish group who provided expert input from a legal, medical, health, social care and patient perspective to review the evidence and develop a redraft of the current 2008 guidance.

 We then carried out a public consultation of the draft guidance between October 2018 and January 2019.
 During this time we held engagement events around the UK with key interest groups and received nearly 600 written responses to our consultation questionnaires,

 With oversight from the Task and Finish group we redrafted the guidance again to take account of the evidence gathered throughout the consultation period.
 That draft was approved by Council in November 2019 and we’re preparing to publish in autumn 2020.

 The new guidance will come into effect six weeks after publication.
 Until that time the 2008 guidance is still effective.